zees-dev/servarr/README.md

 # Servarr

-This project is a complete Servarr Helm Chart that includes also Sonarr, Radarr, Bazarr, Prowlarr, qBitTorrent, Jellyseerr, Jellyfin and Flaresovlerr as sub-charts.
+This project is a complete Servarr Helm Chart that includes also Sonarr, Radarr, Bazarr, Prowlarr, qBitTorrent, Jellyseerr, Jellyfin and Flaresolverr as sub-charts.

 ## Getting Started